helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Continued Module 6 (Responsive Design) of Scrimba’s Frontend Developer Career Path.
 Completed the Build a Responsive Site section.

 **Thoughts:** This section served as a refresher for my knowledge and skills about responsive, and I learned about the `flex`, `flex-basis` and `flex-grow` properties.

+---

+### Day 71: 13 March 2024.
+Wednesday

+**Today's Progress:** Completed Learn Fetch and Promises by Building an fCC Authors Page from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum, by doing all 29 steps.

+**Thoughts:** This course allowed me to learn about the Fetch API, its methods, and how to use them.